ansys/pymapdl/doc/source/examples/extended_examples/gui/executable.rst

 Develop the logic
 ==============================

-In our main section we launch mapdl.
+In the main section, launch MAPDL.

 .. code:: python